What Does it Take to Be a Nursing Assistant?

-Nursing Assistant Example Provide basic patient care under direction of nursing staff.
+Nursing Assistant Job Description Provide basic patient care under direction of nursing staff.
 Perform duties such as feed, bathe, dress, groom, or move patients, or change linens.
 May transfer or transport patients.
 Includes nursing care attendants, nursing aides, and nursing attendants.

 - Set up treating or testing equipment, such as oxygen tents, portable radiograph (x-ray) equipment, or overhead irrigation bottles, as directed by a physician or nurse.